Imagine being so deep in your work that time flies by without you even noticing.

 You need to feel confident that you can tackle the challenge in front of you—that you’ve got the ability to handle it, and you’re in the driver’s seat.
 If you’re overwhelmed, that sense of control disappears, and flow is replaced by stress.

-To stay in flow, you’ve got to manage your workload and mindset so you always feel equipped to succeed.
+To stay in flow, you’ve got to manage your workload and mindset, so you always feel equipped to succeed.

-How Confidence Contributes to Flow
+How Confidence Contributes to Flow States

 Confidence is a huge part of maintaining flow.
 The more confident you are in your abilities, the more likely you are to dive into a task with a clear mind, without hesitation.

 When you feel confident, you’re more likely to take risks, experiment, and push your limits—all of which are crucial to getting deeper into flow.
-Confidence fuels the feeling that you can control the outcome of the task, and that belief is what keeps you engaged and in the zone.
-So, build your confidence through small wins, track your progress, and watch how much easier it becomes to slip into flow.

-What Are Examples of Flow In Action?
+What Are Examples of Flow States?

 - Sports and Athletics: